mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     BreakDurabilityCheck: 50.0
     # When set to true, items durability will be taken into consideration when extracting ingredients
     # In example if item has 100 max durability and current is at 50, then only half of ingredients will be considered for extraction
-    # This doesnt mean that player gets 50% of them, it only means that half of posible ingredients will go throw IngredientReturn process
+    # This doesnt mean that player gets 50% of them, it only means that half of possible ingredients will go throw IngredientReturn process
     DurabilityCheck: true
     IngredientReturn:
       # Defines in percentage a max chance to return ingredients of item if it fails extraction process